Back to Top

 A. Only Students officially registered for a class may attend.

-B. No visitors, including but not limited to children, family members, or substitutes, may be allowed to attend or participate in any class without the permission of the Faculty Member.
+B. No visitors, including but not limited to children, family members, or substitutes, may be allowed to attend or participate in any class without the permission of the Instructor.

-A. If a Student believes that the Student has been erroneously reported by a Faculty Member to the Financial Aid Office as not being in Academic Attendance, the Student should consult with the Faculty Member to resolve the issue.
+A. If a Student believes that the Student has been erroneously reported by an Instructor as not being in Academic Attendance, the Student should consult with the Instructor to resolve the issue.

-B. If the Student is unsuccessful in resolving the issue with the Faculty Member, the Student may submit an Appeal Form in writing to the Director at finaid@aacc.edu, providing a description of the reason(s) the Student should have been reported as being in Academic Attendance and copies of any documentation the Student has in support of the Student’s position.
+C. If the Student is unsuccessful in resolving the issue with the Instructor, Instructional Supervisor and/or Dean, the Student may submit an Appeal Form in writing to the Director at finaid@aacc.edu, providing a description of the reason(s) the Student should have been reported as being in Academic Attendance and copies of any documentation the Student has in support of the Student’s position.

-1. The Faculty Member must submit a Response Form in writing, stating the reason(s) the Student was not reported as being in Academic Attendance within two (2) Business Days of the Appeal Form being sent.
+1. The Instructor must submit a Response Form in writing, stating the reason(s) the Student was not reported as being in Academic Attendance within five (5 ) Business Days of the Appeal Form being sent.
+Extensions to this deadline may be granted by the Director, if deemed necessary.

-2. The Faculty Member must include with the Response Form, a copy of any documentation or reference to the College’s learning management system and/or other College systems that are used to track Students’ Academic Attendance in support of the Faculty Member’s decision to report the Student as not being in Academic Attendance.
+2. The Instructor must include with the Response Form a copy of any documentation or reference to the College’s learning management system and/or other College systems that are used to track Students’ Academic Attendance in support of the Instructor’s decision to report the Student as not being in Academic Attendance.

-D. The Director will review the information and documentation provided by the Student, the Faculty Member’s response, and information in the College’s learning management system or other College systems that are used to track Students’ Academic Attendance.
+F. The Director will review the information and documentation provided by the Student, the Instructor’s response, and attendance information provided by the Records office, including documentation from the College’s learning management system or other College systems that are used to track Students’ Academic Attendance.

-E. The Director will determine whether the Student should or should not have been reported as being in Academic Attendance on the reporting date.
+G. Within five (5) Business Days of receiving all necessary information from the Records office and Instructor, the Director will determine whether the Student should or should not have been reported as being in Academic Attendance on the reporting date.
+This deadline may be extended, if necessary, by the Director.

-F. If the Director determines that the Student should have been reported as being in Academic Attendance on the reporting date, the Director will change the Student’s Academic Attendance in the College’s system.
+H. If the Director determines that the Student should have been reported as being in Academic Attendance on the reporting date, the Director will contact the Records office and request a change to the Student’s Academic Attendance in the College’s system.

-G. The Director of Student Financial Aid’s determination regarding Academic Attendance shall be final and may not be further appealed or grieved.
+I. The Director of Financial Aid’s determination regarding Academic Attendance shall be final and may not be further appealed or grieved.

 Policy Category: Academic Affairs

-Policy Owner: Vice President of Learner Support Services
+Policy Owner: Vice President for Learner Support Services

 Policy Administrator: Director of Student Financial Aid